mrocklin/blog/_posts/work/2012-11-09-GeneratingBLAS-PreliminaryResults.md

 Code Separation
 ---------------

-The definition of BLAS/LAPACK is completely separated from the pattern matching code and the branching control code.
+The definition of BLAS/LAPACK is separated from the pattern matching code and the branching control code.
 This allows me (or other people) to develop one without thinking about the other.
+It also allows for a declarative definition of BLAS and LAPACK routines.
 If anyone is interested I could use more routines than just the six used in this example.

+This project requires the technology from the previous four posts.
+While all of that technology (strategies, unification, code generation) is necessary to this project none of it is specific to this project.
+All of the pieces are general, composable, and applicable to other ends.
+I hope that others are able to find some use for them.

 Caveats
 -------

-This code is still very experimental.
+This code is still experimental.
 It is not yet merged into the SymPy master branch.
 The interface may change.
-Results are promising but there is still more work to do.
+Results are promising but there are stil big pieces missing before its ready for public use.

 References
 ----------